 - The right to inspect and review the student's education records within 45 days after the day Concorde receives a request for access. - A student should submit to the Academic Dean or Campus President a written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 Students are not entitled to inspect and review financial records of their parents.
-If a request is submitted to a school official not responsible for maintaining records, that official shall advise the student of the correct official to whom the request should be addressed. - The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+If a request is submitted to a school official not responsible for maintaining records, that official shall advise the student of the correct official to whom the request should be addressed.
+The maintain of the student of the students. - The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.